devlopersumit/IssueFinder-Find-Beginner-Friendly-Issues/README.md

 A modern, full-stack web application that helps developers discover the best GitHub issues and repositories to contribute to.
 Whether you're a beginner or an experienced developer, IssueFinder makes it easy to find open-source opportunities filtered by category, language, and interests.

+**Perfect for beginners!** Includes a comprehensive step-by-step guide to help you make your first contribution, find beginner-friendly issues, and navigate the open source world with confidence.

 ## 🚀 Live Demo

 **[View Live Application](https://issuefinder.fun)**